BenSimonds/bensimonds.github.io/source/_posts/2013-02-15-blender-master-class-on-the-blender-org-store.md

 You can now buy my book, Blender Master Class on the Blender.org E-Store, it's roughly the same price as ordering anywhere else, and you'll also be supporting the Blender Foundation.

-# Comments

-Reynante M. Martinez (Feb 25, 2013)
-> Great to hear that, Ben.
-I'm currently reading your book and will eventually provide a review soon as requested by NoStarch. :)
->
-> -Reyn